-For the product revision history, see the table below.
-The revision number is printed on the packaging and product labels.
+For the product revision history of the entire product platform, refer to the table below.
+Please note that some revisions may not be available for certain order codes.
+The revision number is printed on both the packaging and product labels.

-The router GUI can also display the product revision under $Status \rightarrow General \rightarrow System\ Information \rightarrow Product\ Revision$.
-Please note that the default revision (Rev.1.0) is unavailable here.
+The router GUI can also display the product revision under $Status \rightarrow General \rightarrow System\ Information \rightarrow Product\ Revision$ .
+Please note that the default revision (Rev. 1.0) may not be available here.